yoichimichael/mod-3-calorie-counter-js-practice-nyc-web-033020/readme.md

 As far as CRUD goes, the backend should have everything you need to `create`, `read` and `update` and `delete`.
 Still, we're counting on your abilities as a fullstack dev to figure out how the backend works by looking at the codebase.

 Take some time to understand the HTML layout that our previous frontend dev has already set up.
-For CSS library, he is using [UIkit](https://getuikit.com/).
+For CSS library, the previous dev chose [UIkit](https://getuikit.com/).
 All those extra classes you see are for styling purposes.
 Feel free to add additional classes/ids at your discretion. *We would advise against removing things from the format of the current setup without good reasons.*

 ---